sebdeckers/base-drafts/draft-ietf-quic-http.md

 semantics of the Stream Dependency, Weight, E flag, and (for HEADERS frames) PRIORITY flag are the same as in HTTP/2.

-For consistency's sake, all PRIORITY frames MUST refer to the message control stream of the dependent request, not the data stream.
+For consistency's sake, all PRIORITY frames MUST refer to the client's message control stream of the dependent request, not the data stream or any associated server stream.

 ## Flow Control